artificialsolutions/teneo-web-chat/README.md

 Because the type is `quickreply`, the web chat code looks for a component defined in a file called [QuickreplyMessage.vue](/src/components/messages/QuickreplyMessage.vue) and renders it.

-Again, everything needed to handle this type of exension is contained in the single .vue file.
+Again, everything needed to handle this type of extension is contained in the single .vue file.
 It contains a template section to specify the html, a script section to parse the json but to also handle what happens when a user clicks one of the buttons.
 It also contains the styles needed to style the buttons.

 The Teneo API is available as `this.$teneoApi` if you need to send messages back to the bot.
 Look at the [QuickreplyMessage.vue](/src/components/messages/QuickreplyMessage.vue) for an example of how to use it.